Limitations on liability

 What is the common cap amount (as a percentage of purchase price)?

-Frequency/market practice: It is commonly 10%-20% for warranties (other than key warranties (e.g., title, capitalization, authority)), except for W&I insurance insured transactions where the cap amount for business warranties is commonly EUR 1.
-Also fairly common is a cap of 100% of the purchase price for the seller's liability under the purchase agreement for all warranties (including key warranties) (subject to certain carve-outs).
+Frequency/market practice: It is commonly 10% –20% for warranties (other than key warranties (e.g., title, capitalization, authority)), except for W&I insurance insured transactions where the cap amount for business warranties is commonly EUR 1.
+It is also fairly common to have a cap of 100% of the purchase price for the seller's liability under the purchase agreement for all warranties (including key warranties), subject to certain carve-outs.

 Does the cap (and other liability limitations) apply to the whole agreement or just warranties (or particular terms)?

-Frequency/market practice: some apply to warranties only others apply to liability for covenants or indemnities.
+Frequency/market practice: Some apply to warranties; others apply to liability for covenants or indemnities.

 What are the common exceptions to the cap?